devilry/devilry-django/docs/devilry_qualifiesforexam.rst

         to make sure your plugin behaves as intended (E.g.: Approves/disapproves the expected students).
 You may need more than one extra test if your plugin is complex.

-    .. py:attribute:: period

-        The period you use in your tests.
-        Needs to be set in the ``setUp``-method after for :meth:`.create_relatedstudent` to work.

     .. py:attribute:: testhelper

         A :class:`devilry.apps.core.testhelper.TestHelper`-object which is required for